Slippers for Molly

 “Oh!” said Molly.
 She was disappointed.

-“What about these giraffe-head slippers?” her mom asked her.
+“What about these slippers with giraffe-heads?” her mom asked her.
 “Or these baby-tigers?
 Or how about these elephants?
 Aren’t they cute!”
 Mom put the elephant slippers on her hands and wiggled them at Molly, like puppets.

 “Y-e-s,” said Molly, smiling a little, “but I wanted the bunny slippers.